Passive Vs Active Pickups: A Comprehensive Comparison Guide

 Sound Characteristics

-When it comes to choosing the right pickup for your guitar, understanding the sound characteristics of different types of pickups is crucial.
+When it comes to choosing the right pickup for your guitar, understanding the of different types of pickups is crucial.
 In this section, we will explore the sound qualities of passive pickups, active pickups, and compare their sound quality.

 Passive Pickup Sound